nikoudel/easyfit/README.md

 Other features
 --------------

-So far easyfit tables were used only modify or inspect persistent SUT state (ie. whether an item exists or not).
+So far easyfit tables were used only to modify or inspect persistent SUT state (ie. whether an item exists or not).
 The second test, [http://localhost:8080/SmartHome.SaunaSchedule](http://localhost:8080/SmartHome.SaunaSchedule), tests logical state.
 First (step 1), it configures a sauna to turn on and off at certain time of the day, two days a week:

 ![](https://raw.github.com/nikoudel/easyfit/images/SaunaTest.PNG "SaunaSchedule test")

-Next (step 2), GetSaunaState Row table tests if sauna corresponded the expected values at different points in time.
+Next (step 2), GetSaunaState Row table tests if the state matched the expected values at different points in time.
 This example has a couple of new features: some column names end with "?" sign, the DateTime column includes the "tf" filter and some cells have an empty value in them.
 To describe these features, let's look at the raw data once again:

     ...
 POST http://localhost:56473/GetSaunaState.json: {"Sauna":"2","DateTime":"2013-09-24 18:29","Stove":null,"Light":null,"Temperature":null} -> {"Sauna":2,"DateTime":"\/Date(1380036540000+0300)\/","Stove":"Off","Light":"Off","Temperature":22}
     ...
 POST http://localhost:56473/GetSaunaState.json: {"Sauna":"2","DateTime":"2013-09-24 18:30","Stove":null,"Light":null,"Temperature":null} -> {"Sauna":2,"DateTime":"\/Date(1380036600000+0300)\/","Stove":"On","Light":"Off","Temperature":22}